KitchAIv1/maxpulse-app/docs/technical/ACTIVATION_CODE_SYSTEM.md

-# MaxPulse Activation Code Authentication System
+# ⚠️ DEPRECATED - MaxPulse Activation Code Authentication System

+> **STATUS:** This authentication system has been deprecated as of v2.0.0 (November 2025)
+>
+> **Replacement:** MaxPulse now uses direct email/password sign-in for verified Maximum 88 members.
+This document is retained for historical reference and data migration purposes only.
+>
+> **For current authentication:** See [AUTH_UI_OVERHAUL.md](ui/AUTH_UI_OVERHAUL.md)

+---

-## Overview
+## Overview (DEPRECATED)

+**⚠️ This system is no longer in use.**

-The MaxPulse app uses a unique activation code system that seamlessly integrates with pre-existing health assessment data.
-Users receive activation codes from distributors/coaches after completing health assessments, providing instant access to personalized health transformation programs.
+The MaxPulse app previously used a unique activation code system that integrated with pre-existing health assessment data.
+Users received activation codes from distributors/coaches after completing health assessments, providing instant access to personalized health transformation programs.

+**Current System:** Users now sign in directly with email/password (Maximum 88 verified members only).

 ## Architecture